 The one vine the fruit was connected to had to be female.
 If the other vine was male, surely there would be more than one fruit.
 But if it was another female, how could there be fruit at all?
 I’m pretty sure there are no other kiwifruit in my neighbourhood that could have done the job.
 Nearby in the garden I have Actinidia arguta (hardy/cocktail kiwi) and the male can pollinize the Actinidia deliciosa (regular/fuzzy kiwi).
 The flowering periods of the two species only just overlap, with the arguta flowering earlier, which I thought could account for the single fruit.

-I reckoned I had two female deliciosa kiwi vines.
+I figured I had two female deliciosa kiwi vines.
 I learned kiwifruit growers often purchase pollen to ensure good coverage and fruit size, so I bought a few grams and froze it until flowering.
-I used a small, fine paintbrush to distribute the pollen three times over the best five day flowering window.
+I used a small, fine paintbrush to distribute the pollen three times throughout the peak five days of the flowering period.
 Only a few days later it became apparent it had worked.
 It is now 22 January, they look strong and both vines are covered in fruit.

 Unless I plant a male I’ll need to purchase pollen every year, but it turns out this could be the best option.
 Kiwi plants are extremely vigorous, especially the males.
 For a male to be an effective pollinizer it would need to take up at least a few metres of prime growing space and require lots of summer pruning to reduce vigour.
 I paid $25 for the pollen, so why not use the space the male would have taken up to expand the female and grow at least $25 worth of kiwifruit instead?
 There is a bit of work (one hour over three days) in painting the pollen but given what I learned about bees, the wind and fruit size I’d probably use a paintbrush anyway between the male and female.
 As long as I can buy pollen I’m happy.
 It seems a pretty good option if you are short on space.